ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “You tell me.”

 “Yeah, these coins weren’t issued by any countries, but they’re valuable.
+They say the unknown goldsmith was \_the \_legend.
 Lots of herbs and ingredients in the black markets can only be bought with these coins...”

 _...whisper whisper whisper..._

-Mila approached.
+Mila stepped in.

 “Ey, what are you doing?!”

 For some reasons, Shira and Monkey, one of his companions, almost jumped in fright by her barking.
-Both Mila and Romana behind her saw Shira and Monkey were acting suspicious--but Sneak, the third silhouette, didn’t even try to hide that he was nibbling on something delicious.
+Both Mila and Romana behind her saw Shira and Monkey were acting suspicious--but Snake, the third silhouette, didn’t even try to hide that he was nibbling on something delicious.

 Mila, with a weird face, hissed, “Is that… _rendang_ you guys were eating?”